Eight Drug Peddlers, Bootleggers Held; Drugs, Liquor Recovered - UrduPoint

 Eight Drug Peddlers, Bootleggers Held; Drugs, Liquor Recovered

-Rawalpindi police in an action against suspected drug peddlers and bootleggers on Tuesday arrested eight accused besides recovering 1760 grams charras, 23 liters liquor and three liquor bottles from their possession

-RAWALPINDI, (UrduPoint / Pakistan Point News - 20th Sep, 2022 ) :Rawalpindi police in an action against suspected drug peddlers and bootleggers on Tuesday arrested eight accused besides recovering 1760 grams charras, 23 liters liquor and three liquor bottles from their possession.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 22nd Sep, 2022 ) :Rawalpindi police in an action against suspected drug peddlers and bootleggers on Thursday arrested eight accused and recovered 1530 grams charras and 26 liters liquor from their possession.

-A police spokesperson said that Rawat police held a drug peddler namely Saqib Ali and recovered 1230 grams charras from his possession.
+A police spokesperson said that Waris Khan, Sadiqabad, R A Bazaar, Gujar Khan, City and Race Course police held Albert, Mehwish, Danish, Nazakat, Rehan, Rashid, Hamza Shehzad and Danish Raza and recovered 1530 grams charras and 26 liters liquor.

-Naseerabad, Jatli, New Town, Sadiqabad, Rawat, Kahuta and Pakhwari police held Atlas with 240 grams charras, Mohib ulhusnain with 290 grams charras, Zaka for having five liters liquor, Adeel with three liters liquor, Kamran for possessing 10 liters liquor, Ethesham ul Haq for having 10 liters liquor and Amir on recovery of three bottles of liquor.

 The spokesperson said that separate cases have been registered against all suspects while further investigations are underway.